anorouzi/anorouzi.github.io/README.md

 ### Contact

-You can contact me via linkedin or twitter at norouzi4d
+You can contact me via gmail or twitter at norouzi4d